12 ways to protect your organization from ransomware

 Ransomware is trending in the wrong direction.
 Attacks have reached a record high, and so has the percentage of paying victims.
 In 2017, 39% of victim organizations paid attackers in an effort to recover data.
 That number climbed to 45% in 2018, and reached a disturbing 58% in 2019.

 This is bad news for organizations in all industries.
 With ransoms being paid, attackers have no incentive to stop.
-During the first quarter of 2020, the average payment rose 33% to $111,605, leaving cybercriminals increasingly well-funded and exerting pressure on victims by combining data encryption with data theft and the threat of exposure.
+During the third quarter of 2020, the average payment rose 31% to $233,817, leaving cybercriminals increasingly well-funded and exerting pressure on victims by combining data encryption with data theft and the threat of exposure.

 Fortunately, there are steps you can take to defend against this kind of malware.
 Here are 12 tactics that can help protect your organization.